AshLuvzU/timeMapper2/README.md

 # WELCOME TO BABYTIMEMAPPER
-BabyTimemapper is a program that is directly based off of <a ref="https://github.com/okfn/timemapper">Timemapper</a> by <a ref="https://github.com/okfn">okfn</a> (Open Knowledge Foundation) but updated to be stylized and run smoother with local based data input.
+BabyTimemapper is a program that is directly based off of [Timemapper](https://github.com/okfn/timemapper) by [okfn](https://github.com/okfn) (Open Knowledge Foundation) but updated to be stylized and run smoother with local based data input.

 You can run this program through GitHub cloning or you can download the zipped directory if gitclone isnt available to you.